peikai-tan/rpi-DataLogger/README.md

 `sudo systemctl enable dataGen.service`
 4. Reboot

-## Tweaking Instructions
+## Setup Instructions
 Enter the function you need in line 43: ```data = <ENTER YOUR FUNCTION HERE>```
 This will allow you to get your specific values from the sensehat.

 Refer to the sense-hat api for the different methods you can call.
 https://pythonhosted.org/sense-hat/api/

-You'll have to

 Remember to change the other commented lines too.
-This are all labeled in the python file.
+These are all labeled in the python file.

-## Instructions
+## Operating Instructions
 - Turn on the Pi
 - Choose your activity using the joystick. s = start, e = exit
 - Start the recording by clicking on the joystick.
 (LED grid will turn red)